awsdocs/alexa-for-business-administration-guide/doc_source/using-cisco.md

 To integrate Alexa with your Cisco TelePresence setup, download and install the Alexa for Business gateway\.
 For more information, see [Use the Alexa for Business Gateway](a4b-gateway.md)\.
 After you register, you can add the Cisco TelePresence endpoints to control using Alexa\.
 The Alexa for Business gateway is listening to an Amazon SQS queue for control commands\.
 When a user invokes the Alexa skill, a request is added to the queue and received by the Alexa for Business gateway\.
 The gateway processes the request and sends a control command to the Cisco TelePresence endpoint\.

 You must meet the following requirements to proceed:

-+ You have a Cisco TelePresence SX or DX system with  firmware version TC7\.3\.12 or CE8 or higher\.
++ You have a Cisco TelePresence  system with firmware version TC7\.3\.12 or CE8 or higher\.

-+  HTTPS is enabled on your Cisco TelePresence system\.

-+ You have Windows Server 2008 R2 or later, or any Linux server, to run the Alexa for Business gateway\.
++ You have Windows Server 2008 or later, Windows 7 desktop or later, or a Linux server or choice to run the Alexa for Business gateway\.
+This can be a virtual or physical machine\.

-+ Your locally deployed Alexa for Business gateway has access to the internet and local network access to control your Cisco TelePresence system\.
++ Your locally deployed Alexa for Business gateway is allowed to make outbound HTTPS connections and has local network access to control your Cisco TelePresence system\.
+Incoming external communication or inbound ports aren't required\.
 + A conference provider has been added\.

 **To use Cisco TelePresence with Alexa for Business**

-1. Set up your provider in Alexa for Business\.
+1. Set up your conferencing provider in Alexa for Business\.

    1. Open the Alexa for Business console at [https://console\.aws\.amazon\.com/a4b/](https://console.aws.amazon.com/a4b/)\.

    1. Choose **Conference settings** and then choose the name of your default conferencing provider\.

-   1. Enter the H323/SIP settings if they aren't filled in\.
-Alexa for Business uses these settings to create a dial\-in string when there is no scheduled meeting on the calendar\.
+   1. Enter the H323/SIP endpoint if it isn't filled in\.
+Alexa for Business sends these settings with the meeting ID/PIN to create a dial\-in string that's called on in the Cisco TelePresence system\.

 1. Enable the skill\.